Covers: Designers

 Bumper pad Guardian Angels, crib sham Sandman, both from Bou-Bou collection—Edward Boutross Linens; 800/395-2400.

-BH&G products are listed as the reader has to search for them on the website.
+BHG products are listed as the company lists them to assist the reader in searching for them on the website.
 So they may not follow word lists (e.g., flower pot might have to be open).
+These formal names are capped, but they do not have to include all the words listed on the site for the product (especially for Amazon and Walmart products).

-Products from the BH&G Walmart line must be credited as Better Homes & Gardens Collection® or BH&G Collection. (updated 12/27/21)
+Products from the BHG Walmart line are credited as Better Homes & Gardens® collection or BHG collection.

 Back to BHGStylebook Table of Contents